wallarm/product-documentation/docs/3.4/user-guides/ip-lists/graylist.md

     1. [Update deployed modules](../../updating-migrating/general-recommendations.md) up to the latest version.
     2. If the Wallarm node version is 2.18 or lower, [migrate current IP denylists and allowlists to a new IP lists scheme](../../updating-migrating/migrate-ip-lists-to-node-3.md).

+!!! info "Old name of the list"
+    The old name of the IP address graylist is "IP address greylist".

 ## Examples of IP graylist usage

 * Graylist IP addresses from which several consecutive attacks were originated.